Getting your Trinity Audio player ready...

 Student traffic was low since there were only a few hours left till dark.
 Which was great for me because we hadn’t gotten many stares or double-takes in the twenty minutes we had been waiting, and I was especially grateful no one had approached us.
 I checked my watch.
 In all, fifteen minutes of our wait time were because we were early, but the other five were because whoever we were supposed to meet was late.

 “It’s a nice day, Hellie.
-We can peacefully explore the campus afterward.
-Or now, if the lead volunteer doesn’t show soon.”
+After this, we can peacefully explore the campus for a bit, then find Tiny Jem.
+Or sooner, if the lead volunteer doesn’t show soon.
+Five more minutes.”

 Hellie looked off into the distance, and I pulled up my hoodie and returned to using my newfound spells to push and pull tiny twigs and rocks at my feet.